nihesh/BookIT/BookIT_server/README.txt

 Database can also be reset using ./Reset.sh or sh Reset.sh commands on linux.
 However, the server must be running in parallel when this command is executed, else an error is thrown!

+Before resetting the server, admin must ensure that all the files in ./src/AppData/StaticTimeTable are filled up properly

 --------------------------------------------------------------------------------------------------------------